TouchDesigner/CustomOperatorSamples/README.md

 Some newer TouchDesigner Versions might be delivered with an updated OpenCV and/or require a newer CUDA Version.
 In this case it is easiest to edit the solutions `*.vcxproj` file.
 The files are XML strucutred.

-### change the OpenCV version
+### Changing the OpenCV version

 Open the `*.vcxproj` file in a texteditor and search for the xml node `<AdditionalDependencies>`.
 In the value, there should be something like `opencv_world451.lib`.Change this file to the file available in your TouchDesigner install folder under `Samples/CPlusPlus/3rdParty/opencv/lib/Win64`.
 For example OpenCV version 4.5 would reference `opencv_world450.lib` while OpenCV version 4.5.1 would have to reference `opencv_world451.lib`.
 There should be at least 2 sections in the file where this is referenecd, once under `Debug` and once under `Release`.

-### change the CUDA version
+### Changing the CUDA version

-open the `*.vcxproj` file in a texteditor and search for an xml node similar to `<Import Project="$(VCTargetsPath)\BuildCustomizations\CUDA 11.2.props" />`.
-Here change the version to the one currently used by your TouchDesigner build.
+Open the `*.vcxproj` file in a text editor and search for an xml node similar to `<Import Project="$(VCTargetsPath)\BuildCustomizations\CUDA 11.2.props" />`.
+Change the version to match the CUDA Toolkit version you have installed.
+This should match the major version of CUDA (11, 12 etc.) that the version of TouchDesigner you are using is on.
 This will have to be done in 2 places.

 ## Building Projects using CMake (MacOS)
 - Navigate into a project folder (ex. `cd CHOP/BasicFilterCHOP`)